 The ASCoR Denis McQuail Award is offered for the best article advancing communication theory published in a peer-reviewed journal in the previous year.
 An international Award committee makes the selection, and the award goes to all listed authors of the article chosen.
 The first author is McQuail Honorary Fellow for one year, and is invited to give the McQuail Lecture.

-The McQuail Honorary Fellow 2020 is dr. Edmund W.J.
-Lee
+The McQuail Honorary Fellow 2022 was dr. Matthew Lombard

 Please find an overview of ASCoR's affiliated research centres and its international partner organisations below.